Ford's famous large van gets a facelift and is now better than ever

 2020 Transit Trail

 The Ford Transit Trail (pictured below) is aimed at buyers who need a van that's just a bit tougher than normal and better equipped to deal with low-grip surfaces.
 At the same time, a new FORD grille design helps it stand out from the crowd.

 Chief upgrade for front-wheel drive models is the addition of a standard-fit mechanical limited slip differential (mLSD), which should help the van find greater traction in slippery conditions.
 If that's not enough, there's an all-wheel drive Transit Trail as well, which we have reviewed below.
 The interior is clad in easy-clean leather.

 Ford Transit 2019 facelift

-Ford has confirmed that this Transit is about to get a major facelift – a process Ford generally refers to as an MCA or Mid-Cycle Action.
+In 2019, the Transit received a major facelift – a process Ford generally refers to as an MCA or Mid-Cycle Action.

-The new model, which will go on sale in 2019, features a new front-end design (pictured above), but more significantly it also promises increased payload, an updated cab and lots of new technology.
+This included a new front-end design with changes to the grille and bumpers plus distinctive new LED daytime running lights (pictured below).
+But more significantly, it also comes with increased payload, an updated cab and lots of new technology.

 What is the Ford Transit?

-For the first time, this Ford Transit is a large van only, meaning it competes in what's sometime known as the 2.0-tonne class.
+For the first time, this Ford Transit is a large van only, meaning it competes in what's sometimes known as the 2.0-tonne van class.
 As such, it now sits at the head of a diverse family of (smaller) Ford van models, all of which now feature Transit in their titles:

 - Ford Transit Custom (medium van)